windycom/API/README.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/lodash.js/4.17.4/lodash.min.js"></script>
 ```

+The same philosophy can be used to host your custom JS, CSS codes on your own server.

 ## Old Windy API v2.3
 We are very sorry but, old API v2.3 is depreciated.
 We keep it running on server but we will not issue new API keys for it.
 We have not plan to shut it from servers down.

+# CHANGELOG
+### [3.1] - 11/2017
+- Change of app delivery mechanism (now whole `app.html` is rendered server side with all codes included)
+- CLient codes upgraded to `v12.34`

+### [3.0] - 10/2017
+- First version of Windy API launched, based on client codes `12.30`